 Changing any way of working will cause resistance but this can be overcome with communication and training.
 Combine this with removing ‘paper temptations’ such as printers, and soon paperless operation will become a habit for employees, one that makes the "old ways" seem too time-consuming.

 How do you go paperless in accounting?
 If you’ve done all the first three steps, it’s now a case of rinsing and repeating this process with your next paperless transition.
 If you keep your team involved and listen to any concerns or ideas that they have to make these processes work, you’ll soon be running a completely paperless office in no time!

 How do you go paperless in accounting?
 Just do it.

-Many of the accountants and professionals that I have spoken to about ‘how do you go paperless in accounting,’ in essence, have said “it’s dead simple to go paperless.
+Many of the accountants and professionals that I have spoken to about 'how do you go paperless in accounting,' have said “it’s dead simple to go paperless.
 Don’t overthink it, just do it.”
-Yes, it will take a lot of time and effort – and at times you may lose sight of why you’re causing such chaos and will ask yourself was it really that bad before? – but if you just commit to the changes, you’ll soon start to see the benefits of doing so.
+Yes, it will take a lot of time and effort - and at times you may lose sight of why you’re causing such chaos and will ask yourself was it really that bad before? - but if you just commit to the changes, you’ll soon start to see the benefits.